 You've heard the expression, "Don't put all your eggs in one basket."
 Sound advice, right?
 But in the vital area of transportation, America (and most of the rest of the world) has ignored this bit of wisdom: the vast majority of transportation for people or goods is powered by petroleum products, i.e., gasoline or diesel fuel.

-When petroleum prices are as low as they have been for most of the past few years, that may not seem like such a bad thing.
-However, looking toward the future, many people are becoming increasingly concerned about the hidden costs of petroleum dependency: that is, those that you pay for at the doctor's office or in your tax bill rather than at the fuel pump.
+When oil prices were as low as they were during most of the 1990s, that may not have seemed like such a bad thing.
+However, looking toward the future, many people became increasingly concerned about the hidden costs of petroleum dependency: that is, costs that you pay for at the doctor's office or in your tax bill rather than at the fuel pump.
 And, of course, the rising price at the fuel pump over most of the last several years has started to get the attention of a lot more people!
-Starting in the last decade of the 20th century, automakers and energy suppliers have increasingly been working together to bring to market vehicles that can reduce our petroleum dependency because they are powered by something else besides gasoline or diesel fuel; these "something elses" are referred to as alternative fuels.
+Starting in the last decade or so of the 20th century, automakers and energy suppliers began working together to bring to market vehicles that can reduce our petroleum dependency because they are powered by something else besides gasoline or diesel fuel; these "something elses" are referred to as alternative fuels.